EmilianoMora/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 QUAL > 100
 ```

 **Update:** Irina found out how to run several filters in the same command in Galaxy!!
-Just to it as follow:
+Just do it as follow:

 ```
 QD > 2.0 & FS < 60.0  & MQ > 40.0 & MQRankSum > -12.5 & ReadPosRankSum > -8.0 & FORMAT/DP > 10 & FORMAT/DP < 400  & QUAL > 100